 Our massage therapists at Balance Orlando have different specializations in working with the fascia, which is the tissue surrounding and separating different layers of muscle, tendons, ligaments and organs.

-What’s the difference to other massage techniques?
+But what’s the difference between Myofascial Release and other massage techniques?

 Results regarding range of motion are often permanent, which is the biggest advantage of myofascial work.

 If you haven’t gotten results, or you’ve even gotten worse from deep tissue massage treatments and neuromuscular therapy, try working with myofascial techniques.
 Tony is our expert for classic myofascial release in the traditional style, and other therapists like Sondra and Flower have studied with Lu and other experts on more active mobilization techniques.
 If you’re not sure what is right for you, schedule our “Consultation & Tryout” for only $45.

 Here are a few symptoms to look out for:

 If your fascia is inflamed, tight, or uneven, you’ll know it.
 You’ll feel it.
 Ask yourself if you are experiencing these symptoms:

 S – sensitivity: Tender areas are the most easily recognizable symptom.